neumino/neumino.github.io/movies.md

-### Artemis Fowl
+### The Last Days of American Crime
-*Released on 2020-06-12, vote average 4.7*
+*Released on 2020-06-05, vote average 5.7*

-With the help of his loyal protector Butler, 12-year-old genius Artemis Fowl, descendant of a long line of criminal masterminds, seeks to find his mysteriously disappeared father, and in doing so, uncovers an ancient, underground civilization—the amazingly advanced world of fairies.
-Deducing that his father’s disappearance is somehow connected to the secretive, reclusive fairy world, cunning Artemis concocts a dangerous plan—so dangerous that he ultimately finds himself in a perilous war of wits with the all-powerful fairies.
+In the not-too-distant future, where as a final response to crime and terrorism, the U.S. government plans to broadcast a signal that will make it impossible for anyone to knowingly break the law.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/wXlBep9uFjI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/gdWxGwiuhnU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>